Charter Communications drops bid to end merger conditions early

 Last year, Charter sought approval by the FCC to end a prohibition on imposing data caps and usage-based pricing mechanisms as well as a requirement for Charter to offer to

-connect its Internet protocol network to any qualifying entity free of charge.
+connect its Internet protocol network to any qualifying entity free of charge in what is known as interconnection agreements.
 The conditions will remain in effect until May 2023, the FCC said.

+Charter said Tuesday that "in light of the ongoing severity of the global pandemic and its effects on our customers, we want to offer them the assurance that they will continue to benefit from unlimited access to broadband and the accompanying financial certainty it provides during these trying times, and therefore have withdrawn our petition."

+A federal appeals court in Washington in August set aside some conditions in a suit brought by some Charter subscribers and the Competitive Enterprise Institute after the FCC declined to defend the merits of the conditions.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))